axsaucedo/rust-io-file-benchmark/README.md

 ## Objective

-Objective is to read file, iterate through lines and write results to TSV (tab separated file)
+Objective is to read file, iterate through lines and write results to CSV/TSV

 ## Example